kevinco27/attentional-similarity/README.md

 # Few-shot sound recognition using attentional similarity

-Pytorch implementation of [Learning to match transient sound events using attentional similarity for few-shot sound recognition] ([paper](https://arxiv.org/abs/1812.01269))
+Pytorch implementation of [Learning to match transient sound events using attentional similarity for few-shot sound recognition] ([paper](https://arxiv.org/abs/1812.01269))

 ## Citation
 If you use this code in your research, please cite our paper.